prototypefund/Digital_Bargeld-docs/core/api-exchange.rst

       // Signs over a `TALER_CoinLinkSignaturePS`
       link_sigs: EddsaSignature[];

-      // The original commitment, used to match the /refresh/reveal
-      // to the corresponding /refresh/melt operation.
-      rc: HashCode;
     }

   .. ts:def:: RevealResponse

     interface RevealResponse {
-      // List of the exchange's blinded RSA signatures on the new coins.
-Each
+      // List of the exchange's blinded RSA signatures on the new coins. ev_sigs : BlindedRsaSignature[];
-      // element in the array is another JSON object which contains the signature
-      // in the "ev_sig" field.
-      ev_sigs: BlindedRsaSignature[];
     }